WASdev/sample.voice.gateway/tools/network/README.md

 ```
 ## Speech-To-Text Curl Script: stt-curl.sh

-This bash script will issue periodic request to Watson Speech To Text (default period is every 2 seconds) and will print out cases where the response time exceeds a predefined threshold (default threshold is 2 seconds).
+This bash script will issue periodic requests to Watson Speech To Text (default period is every 2 seconds) and will print out cases where the response time exceeds a predefined threshold (default threshold is 2 seconds).
 The curl command generates all of the following:

 - **HTTP Response Headers** - needed to access transaction IDs
 - **JSON Response from STT** - which includes the STT ID (X-DP-Watson-Tran-ID and x-global-transaction-id)
 - **Time Elements** - which provide details about where time was spent during the transaction

+You will need to make the following two changes to the script before running it:
+1. Be sure to set the API KEY to match your STT service instance.
+1. Be sure to modify the STT service URL to match the URL associated with your service instance.

 Note that this script first dumps all the results to a file (results.txt) and then uses awk to parse the last line of the file to get the total transaction time.